 So … I stepped back before I got my little chicken feathers in a knot.

 First, I was comparing myself to others.
 Big no-no.

 Second, I was thinking on the wrong scale.
 Why do I start with something huge and defeat myself?
 Shouldn’t I start small and work my way up?

 I thought (and thought) about our family.
 Have we ever done a service project, all four of us together?

 And then I realized… Actually, yes.
 For the last two years we’ve managed to fill and pack two Operation Christmas Child boxes.
 Doesn’t sound impressive, but getting Rachel to the store, picking out the items on the list, and keeping her from opening every package and hiding the contents in her ball pit is a victory.
 At least in my not-so-normal world.

 True, Rachel got concerned when we left the boxes at church and tried to grab them several times, but in the end we did it.

 I thought about other things that were do-able.
-Picking up a neighbor’s (or stranger’s) trash can out of the street.
-Holding a door open for someone?
-Baking cookies or cupcakes for others.
+Volunteering to teach a simple Sunday school class.
+Picking up a stranger’s trash can out of the street.
+Holding a door open.
+Making a meal for a church member who is ill.
 How about smiling at a person who is obviously different from you?
-Just because it’s not a huge, red-carpet affair doesn’t mean it’s not worthwhile.
+It doesn’t have to be a red-carpet parade to be worthwhile.